tajnymag/tinder-deblur/README.md

 ## How does it work

+Initially, Tinder API returned clean profile images on requests that had their headers stripped down.
+Recently Tinder patched this exploit for the web app.
+However, they did not patch it for their Android API.
+So that's what this script is using now.

+Also, the match's profile image URLs can be reconstructed with metadata provided by the matches endpoint.

-Tinder API returns clean profile images on requests that have their headers stripped down.
-The fact that it has been working for at least 2 years now is actually quite unexpected. **Be prepared** for this exploit to be patched sooner or later.
+The fact that it has been working for at least 3 years now is actually quite unexpected. **Be prepared** for this exploit to be patched sooner or later.

 ## Contributors